bitcoinops/bitcoinops.github.io/_topics/en/sighash_anyprevout.md

   - title: "BIPs #943 updates BIP118 to be named SIGHASH_ANYPREVOUT rather than SIGHASH_NOINPUT"
     url: /en/newsletters/2021/07/14/#bips-943

+  - title: "Inherited identifiers proposal as an alternative to `SIGHASH_ANYPREVOUT`"
+    url: /en/newsletters/2021/10/06/#proposal-for-transaction-heritage-identifiers

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Eltoo